World Art Day, held annually on April 15, celebrates the fine arts. In addition to appreciating art, you can properly insure your valuable collection.

 Title Insurance

 When you buy art, you receive a title of ownership.
-Because you have no way of knowing if the artwork was previously stolen, purchase title insurance to protect your investment.
-It insures your art against defective titles and is especially important if ownership history is unclear or the art has passed through numerous owners.
+Because you may not know if the artwork was previously stolen or has a defective title, purchase title insurance to protect your investment; it is especially important when the ownership history is unclear or the piece has passed through numerous owners.

 -